NixOS/nixpkgs/doc/languages-frameworks/php.section.md

 The different versions of PHP that nixpkgs fetch is located under attributes named based on major and minor version number (example: `php74` is PHP 7.4).

-The same pattern with the versioning applies to the packages attribute set and to the base attributes.

-The packages attribute set for PHP 7.4 is named `php74Packages` and the attribute for PHP 7.4 base package is named `php74base`.
+The packages attribute set for PHP 7.4 is named `php74Packages`.

 #### Installing PHP with packages